deltadevsde/prism/doc/src/insert-update-proofs.md

 This versioning system ensures that updates can be made efficiently without affecting previous versions of the tree.

+## Insertion and Updates

+The insert operation comprises three steps, which we will consider individually in the following.
+First, again informally: what does it mean to perform an insert operation?
+Insert means that we add a completely new identifier - so we add a "new" email address to our dictionary.
+Accordingly, when we add a value to the dictionary, the structure that supports us in any reasoning changes as well, namely our Jellyfish Merkle tree that manages the derived dictionary.

+**Find the insertion position**
+When traversing the tree to perform the lookup, the following two scenarios are possible:

+1. A leaf node with the same prefix of the nibble path but different keyhash value is found.
+2. An internal node is reached where the next nibble path to be visited (index n) contains an empty subtree.

+**Handle the current node**
+Once we have found the location, there are two possibilities: either it is an internal node or a leaf node.

+1. if it is an internal node: a new leaf is created and inserted as a child node in the empty index n of the internal node
+2. if it is a leaf node: two different scenarios can occur at this point, either KeyHash matches the key hash at the point where the previous nibble path led, in which case it is basically an update operation.
+Otherwise, the KeyHash values differ and a new leaf is created.
+In addition, new internal nodes are created to represent the common path, as both nodes match up to a certain nibble path that is not yet sufficiently represented in the tree.
+This internal node takes the place of the previous leaf node and then both the new and the old node (which was previously present at the split position) are inserted in the new internal node at the respective index.

+**Update ancestors version**
+The versions of all nodes that have been traversed along the way are then updated to the latest version.

 ## Proof-of-Update

 Let's start with the proof that an update operation was executed correctly, i.e. a proof-of-update.
 Informally speaking, an update means that the operation list (hashchain) for an already existing identifier has been updated by one operation.
 For example, an already existing key could be revoked or a new public key could have been added for the respective identifier.
 In any case, this means that another entry has been added to the hashchain in which the operations are stored.